JacekDubikowski/build-your-own-framework/readme.md

 }
 ```

-1. The sealed interface definition that extends `Function<BeanProvider, T>`.
+1. You can see the sealed interface definition that extends `Function<BeanProvider, T>`.
    So the `Function.apply()` method is available.
 2. Factory method for SingletonProvider
 3. Implementation of the SingletonScope is based on any kind of lazy value implementation in Java.
-   In the synchronized `apply` method we create the only instance of our bean if there is no one yet.
+   In the synchronized `apply` method, we create the only instance of our bean if there is no one.
    The value field is marked as `volatile` to prevent issues in a multithreaded environment.

 Now we are ready.
 It is time for the runtime part of the framework.

 ##### Step 6 - runtime provisioning of beans

 This is the last part of the framework to work on.
-The *BeanProvider* interface has been already defined.
+The *BeanProvider* interface has already been defined.
 So now we just need the implementation to do the actual provisioning.

 The *BaseBeanProvider* must have access to all instantiated *BeanDefinition*s.